chiaraignacio9/authentication_service/README.md

 2. execute `composer install` to install dependecies

-3. rename `.env.template` to `.env` and configure with your database configuration.
+3. rename `.env.template` to `.env`, configure with your database configuration and set the secret key.

 4. import `database.sql` file in your database